cortexproject/cortex-helm-chart/docs/guides/configure_ruler_and_alertmanager_with_configmap.markdown

 **IMPORTANT** things to note:

-- This ruleset is ONLY for tenantfoo (We will explicitly map it to tenantfoo later)
+- This ruleset is ONLY for tenantfoo (We will explicitly map it to tenantfoo later).
-- The section under `tenantfoo.yaml` is validated and interpreted exactly as a [Prometheus rules configuration](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) would be.
+- The section under `tenantfoo.yaml` is validated and interpreted exactly as a [Prometheus alerting rules configuration](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) would be.
 How you configure this is completely up to you.
+- [Prometheus recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) are also configured here in the same way as alerting rules.

 ```yaml
 kind: ConfigMap